SergeyDarin86/library-app-with-jwt-token/README.md

-This App uses Spring Security framework
+This App uses Spring Security framework with jwt-token